angepok/budget-planner/budgetplanner/README.md

-**Dumpfile location**: [(src/main/java/com/myproject/budgetplanner/budgetplannerdumpfile.sql)]

 ## Documentation
-For detailed API documentation, Swagger (http://localhost:8080/swagger-ui/index.html#) is integrated into the project, providing a user-friendly interface to explore available endpoints and their parameters.
+ Swagger is integrated into the project for detailed API documentation: (http://localhost:8080/swagger-ui/index.html#)